BrettMatsumoto/kaoru-ishikawa-dedication/README.md

 Notes for improvement:

-1) I should have dedicated more time to whiteboarding and planning the project.
+1) I should have dedicated more time to whiteboarding and planning the project rather than jumping in code first.